Cypriot Salad served with Slow Roasted Lamb Shoulder

 In a medium bowl, place coriander, parsley, red onion, blanched freekah and lentils, toasted seeds and nuts, capers, currants, lemon juice and olive oil.
 Mix well and season to taste.

-Serve on its own, with any lamb, or in a wrap, with a glass of Black Label Shiraz.
+This salad is perfect on its own, with any lamb, or in a wrap.